HIP-1137: Block Node discoverabilty via on chain registry

 Rationale

 Discoverability of services is critical to a broadly useful network and effective development of network applications.
-The addition of basic service discovery functionality supports the current addition of block nodes to the network, and lays groundwork for adding additional discovery mechanisms in future proposals.
-While the proximate motivation for this capability is to enable discoverability of block nodes, it is also clear that block nodes are not the only form of discoverable nodes that could, or should, be published on the blockchain.
+The addition of basic node registry functionality supports the current addition of block nodes to the network, and lays groundwork for adding additional discovery mechanisms in future proposals.
+While the proximate motivation for this capability is to enable discoverability of block nodes, it is also clear that block nodes are not the only form of registered nodes that could, or should, be published on the blockchain.

 Definitions

-- A node that participates in a Hiero Ledger network, but is not a consensus node, is a discoverable node, and may be discovered via the node discovery process.
-Discoverable nodes do not require on-chain upgrade coordination and are generally managed as fully independent individual entities.
-Each type of discoverable node has its own mechanism for discovering and using resources specific to that type of node.
-The address book only provides the type of node and one or more service endpoints.
+- A node that participates in an Hiero Ledger network, but is not a consensus node, is a registered node, and may be discovered via a node discovery process.
+Registered nodes do not require on-chain upgrade coordination and are generally managed as fully independent individual entities.
+Each type of registered node has its own mechanism for discovering and using resources specific to that type of node.
+The registry only provides the type of node and one or more service endpoints.

 User stories